vial-kb/vial-kb.github.io/docs/docs/porting-to-via.md

 ## 2. Create a new `via` keymap

+> Information
+> {: .label .label-green }
+> If you are interested in adding Vial support and do not care about VIA support, feel free to name this keymap `vial` instead as you would have to rename the directory to `vial` in the next step.

 - Create a new `via` keymap folder located under a path such as `keyboards/<path-to-your-keyboard>/keymaps/via`.
 This folder should contain the following two files:

   - `rules.mk`